-The workforce in Costa Rica is well educated, so its can be a challenge to prove there is not a suitable candidate available.
+The workforce in Costa Rica is well-educated, so it can be a challenge to prove there is not a suitable candidate available within the country.
 Once this has been proven, the applicant will need to apply for a provisional visa that is needed to enter Costa Rica.

-Not all countries require a visa to enter Costa Rica, these nationals will still need to register with the Costa Rican consulate in their home country.
-Once the applicant has arrived in Costa Rica the process for applying for a work permit must begin.
-Firstly, they must register their fingerprints with the Ministry of Public Security, Ministerio Seguridad Pública.
-The applicant will need to submit their application to the Immigration Department, the Dirección General de Migración y Extranjería where this will be reviewed.
-It is important to consider that all relevant documentation must be prepared before arrival in Costa Rica, all documents will need to be translated to Spanish and notarised.
+Applicants from certain countries do not require a visa to enter but will still need to register with the Costa Rican consulate in their home country.
+Once the applicant has arrived in Costa Rica, the process for applying for a work permit must begin, including fingerprint registration with the Ministry of Public Security (Ministerio Seguridad Pública) and an application to the Immigration Department (Dirección General de Migración y Extranjería).
+All relevant documentation must be prepared before arrival in Costa Rica and must be translated to Spanish and notarised.

 Applicants will need to start the process of applying for the work permit with plenty of time ahead of any intended start date in their new job in Costa Rica.
-It can take between 3 – 8 months for a work permit to be processed.
+It can take between three and eight months for a work permit to be processed.

 - Completed application form